 Once you have data in hand, apply one or more pricing methods to the specific business and market:

-• Cost-Plus: Production costs are determined and then a target profit margin is applied.
-For example, if a product costs $10 to manufacture, and the business wants to make a 20% profit, the price is $12 per unit.
+- Cost-Plus: Production costs are determined, and then a target profit margin is applied.
+For example, if a product costs $10 to manufacture and the business wants to make a 20% profit, the price would be $12 per unit.

-• Psychology: Psychological or emotional impact is used to determine final pricing.
-For example, customers may respond more positively to a product with a price of $199.00 than to the same product priced at $200.00.
+- Psychology: Psychological or emotional impact is used to determine final pricing.
+For example, customers may respond more positively to a product priced at $199.00 than to the same product priced at $200.00.

 Price Strategy Objectives